 I visited the cave and looked down into it and thought it was too small for a hundred people - but what I later found out it that there is a big chamber further inside the cave.

-Stórhöfði cape is the southernmost part of Heimaey island, the largest island in the Westman island and the only inhabited island in the archipelago.
+Stórhöfði cape is the southernmost part of Heimaey island, the largest island on the Westman island, and the only inhabited island in the archipelago.